 Table 2 included in this plan reflects that there is currently a need for 47,165 households that are currently experiencing one or more severe housing problems.
 These problems put households at risk of losing their homes and becoming homeless.
-Similarly, it should be noted that of the 380,030 rental units available, only 129,790 are available for persons at risk of homelessness, representing 34.2% of the total rental units available in inventory.
+Similarly, it should be noted that of the 380,030 occupied rental units, only 129,790 are affordable for persons at risk of homelessness, representing 34.2% of the total occupied rental units.

-When focusing on the other populations that require housing services or assistance to avoid facing a situation of homelessness and populations at greater risk of presenting housing instability, the PJ identified the existence of 380,030 housing units in inventory for people who are not currently experiencing homelessness in table #2.
-Among the 380,030 units, 129,790 (34.2%) correspond to rental units affordable to households in the 30% of the Area Median income at risk of homelessness and 53,115 (14%) affordable to households at 50% of the Area Median income, which includes the other populations.
+When focusing on the other populations that require housing services or assistance to avoid facing a situation of homelessness and populations at greater risk of presenting housing instability, the PJ identified 380,030 occupied rental units (table #2).
+Among these, 129,790 (34.2%) correspond to rental units affordable to households in the 30% of the Area Median income at risk of homelessness and 53,115 (14%) affordable to households at 50% of the Area Median income, which includes the other populations.
+As stated, these are occupied units.